5GSEC/MobiFlow-Auditor/README.md

 MobiFlow Auditor's current implementation is dedicated for the [OSC RIC](https://wiki.o-ran-sc.org/display/ORAN).
 It is developed based on the [OSC RIC's python SDK](https://github.com/o-ran-sc/ric-plt-xapp-frame-py).
 Our running example below shows how to setup a 5G network based on the [OpenAirInterface5G](https://gitlab.eurecom.fr/oai/openairinterface5g/) project.

 We also have an old version at branch `main` implemented for the [ONOS RIC](https://docs.onosproject.org/v0.6.0/onos-cli/docs/cli/onos_ric/) on [SD-RAN](https://docs.sd-ran.org/master/index.html).
-It was used as part of the [5G-Spector](https://github.com/5GSEC/5G-Spector) but not recommended any more since the ONOS RIC xApp python SDK is no longer being maintained.
+It was used as part of the [5G-Spector](https://github.com/5GSEC/5G-Spector) artifact but not recommended any more since the ONOS RIC xApp python SDK is no longer being maintained.